phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [section about booting]: #the-boot-process

 To make things easy, we created a tool named `bootimage` that automatically downloads a bootloader and combines it with the kernel executable to create a bootable disk image.
 To install it, execute `cargo install bootimage` in your terminal.
+If you're on Linux, you probably need to install the `libssl-dev` package before (execute `sudo apt-get install libssl-dev`).

 After installing, creating a bootimage is as easy as executing `bootimage --target x86_64-blog_os`.
 The tool also recompiles your kernel using `xargo`, so it will automatically pick up any changes you make.

 After executing the command, you should see a file named `bootimage.bin` in your crate root directory.
 This file is a bootable disk image.
 You can boot it in a virtual machine or copy it to an USB drive to boot it on real hardware.
 (Note that this is not a CD image, which have a different format, so burning it to a CD doesn't work).